 The Risk of Buying a Home in Timber Pines, Florida

-The area around Spring Hill, and within the gates of Timber Pines in particular, is riddled with sink holes.
-These are not the dramatic sink holes that you see on the news that have swallowed up entire neighborhoods.
+The area around Tampa, Spring Hill, and within the gates of Timber Pines have reported a number of sink holes.
+These are not the dramatic sink holes that you see on the news that have swallowed up entire homes are neighborhoods.
 These sinkholes are deep underground.
-However, they are still a serious problem.
+However, they could still be a serious problem.

 We have relatives who live in the community.
 They have reported to me that there are weeks when dump trucks drive by their home all day.
 The dump trucks contain a special filling material that is pumped into the ground underneath the homes in order to fill in the underground voids and provide underpinning to the homes.
 Our relatives had 12 dump trucks of this filling material pumped into the ground underneath their home.
 Other people they know have required many more truckloads of material.

 The real estate information site, Zillow, also had a contributor point out that there is no true warranty on either this underpinning work or on the repairs that have been made to the home.
 In addition, if you purchase a home that has been repaired, it now has a pre-existing condition that may not be covered by your insurance company.
 Therefore, if your home begins to crack again from another sinkhole, your insurance company may not cover it.
 If the house has not been repaired, many sellers are unwilling to spend the $5000 necessary to have the ground under their home tested, so you won't know if the home has a sinkhole under it until you already own it.
 In addition, some insurance companies will no longer insure against damage from sinkholes, even if it has not occurred under that home in the past.